ST10473488/Assignment2/README.md

 While the current version of the app provides the core functionality, there are several features that could be added in the future, including:

-1. **Feature 1**: [Description, e.g., "Allowing users to set up reminders or notifications."]
+1. **Feature 1**: [Allowing users to set daily or weekly reminders to complete quizzes, helping build consistent learning habits.]
-2. **Feature 2**: [Description, e.g., "Integrating with a cloud database for storing user data."]
+2. **Feature 2**: [Integrating Firebase Firestore or Realtime Database to store user progress, scores, and quiz data online — enabling multi-device support and data backup.]
-3. **Feature 3**: [Description, e.g., "Adding a dark mode option for better user experience."]
+3. **Feature 3**: [Adding a toggle for dark mode to improve user comfort during night-time use and align with modern UI preferences.]

 ---

 ## References

-1. [Reference 1: E.g., any books, articles, or online resources you used during development.]
+1. [Reference 1: Android Developers Documentation – https://developer.android.com
+Used extensively for understanding Android components like Activities, Intents, and Views. ]
-2. [Reference 2: Any relevant papers, documentation, or tutorials.]
+2. [Reference 2: Kotlin Language Documentation – https://kotlinlang.org/docs/home.html
+Used for understanding Kotlin syntax, coroutines, and best practices in Android development.]

 ---